TheFackelmayerLab/RepEnrich2n/README.md

     process_file(input_file, output_file)
 ```
 <br>

-We plan to soon provide a ready-to-use version of the annotation file for a more comprehensive centromere/satellite repeat annotation, adapted from the one published by the UCSC Genomics Institute [here](https://genome.ucsc.edu/cgi-bin/hgTables?db=hub_3671779_hs1&hgta_group=map&hgta_track=hub_3671779_censat&hgta_table=hub_3671779_censat&hgta_doSchema=describe+table+schema).
-Others may also follow later - stay tuned!

 **Second**, RepEnrich2n requires a list of all repeats in the reference genome, and the pseudogenomes for every one of them.
 The original versions of RepEnrich1 and RepEnrich2 use a setup program that must be run before RepEnrich.
 This program reads information from the annotation file to create the repeats list in a file (```repnames.bed```), as well as repeat pseudogenomes and their Bowtie2 representations that will be needed for RepEnrich2n (the intermediate .fa files are not needed after the bt2 files have been generated, and can be deleted).
 We also provide an updated version of this program, RepEnrich2n_setup.py in the supplementary code folder, but if you want to continue with the T2T-CHM13v2.0 genome and the standard RepeatMasker annotation, there is no need to use this program.
 Instead, [download our pre-generated files from here]( https://1drv.ms/u/c/a671e173671c80ce/EX3T0z0xy1FDhIfF1Nw3bi4BIj532CPXiqHg-M--EzLcuw?e=l7UWPN). <br>
 If, however, you want to analyze repeats in any other genome (version), or utilize an alternative annotation file, running our setup program is definitely necessary!<br>